 Back to the late 1940s, and while he was still a student, Shaker Hassan Al Said met with Jewad Selim (1919-1961) when the latter was giving a lecture at the Higher Institute of Teachers.
 Later on, Al Said contributed to the formation of the Baghdad Modern Art Group, of which Jewad Selim was a founding member. proclaimed its manifesto in 1951.
 The group announced its formation in 1951 through a bold cultural manifesto, declaring its fidelity to the concept of ‘istilham al-turath.’
 This phrase, meaning “the inspiration of heritage” in Arabic, was shorthand for the group’s belief that Mesopotamian and Islamic cultural heritage–rather than European fine art– must be the basis for modern art in Iraq.
 This was only natural, the group argued, because the principles of abstraction, simplicity, and geometry that seemed “new” to Europeans had permeated Arab visual culture since before the arrival of Islam.

 From the 1950s to the mid-1960s, the artistic program of the Baghdad Group heavily informed Al-Said’s early oeuvre, as is seen in an untitled work on paper from 1952, part of DAF collection The pastel drawing depicts an agrarian scene in which four Iraqis, two men and two women, walk alongside one another.
 One man carries a basket of fruit while the other walks his horse, accompanied by two women –presumably their wives– in traditional clothing, including blue veils that cover their heads.
 The greenery of the rural environment suggests that the figures are peasants carrying out their daily tasks.
 The pastel drawing utilizes simple lines, rendering its subjects in simplified geometrical forms with vibrant, pure colors.
 The work is in keeping with the principles of the Baghdad group in form as well as in content; resolutely modern in appearance, it nevertheless draws from Iraqi source material and subject matter.
 In arranging the drawing on a frieze, aligning the people with each other in a depthless composition, Al-Said evokes the palace reliefs of the Neo-Assyrian Empire (911 to 609 BC).
 His figures generally reference Sumerian votive statuary, with wide almond-shaped eyes, square shoulders and small, pointed noses.
 The man on the left, depicted in profile with a beard and a staff, is highly reminiscent of the male archetype in the Assyrian imagery.
 The horse is also an omnipresent element in ancient Mesopotamian iconography, representing strength and virility as a noble animal that enabled successful military conquests.
 The artist combines these elements in a nationalistic image of contemporary peasants in order to show his subjects as the direct descendants of these ancient civilizations, “authentic” Iraqis who have perpetuated their ancestral agriculture and local lifestyle through thousands of centuries.
-The artist was fascinated by the folk culture and legends of Iraq like the tale of Thousand and One Nights and used to research this theme.
+The artist was fascinated by the folk culture and legends of Iraq like the tale of Arabian Nights and used to research this theme.

 Al Said also drew his inspiration from the Iraqi crafts like pottery, woolen rugs or blankets called Izar known to be made as wedding gifts in the southern regions of Iraq.
 Since the ancient Mesopotamia, the handmade embroideries show ornamental elements that Shaker Hassan Al Said would incorporate in his subjects through a modern treatment.
-In his work Cockerel executed in 1954, he painted a rooster that filled up the board from top to bottom.
+In his work Cockerel executed in 1954, he painted a rooster that fills up the board from top to bottom.
 Once again, he employed the shape of crescents and triangles by repetition that he associated with each other to create an enigmatic representation of the gallinacean.
 The warm color tones of red, yellow, and orange recall the colors of the Izar patterns, and the opposing triangle motif with dots that cover its plumage is also a motif typical of this artisanal production.
 The rooster is a recurrent subject in the earlier works of the artist, signifying the farm life, sustenance, and the coming of the light.
 Besides, it symbolizes in Islam the idea of protection as Abu Hurairah (601-676) reported in the hadith collections of Sahih al-Bukhari completed in the 9th century: 'The Prophet said: 'when you hear the crowing of the roosters then ask Allah of his bounty, for verily they have seen an angel.'
 Through a symbolic painting, Shaker Hassan Al Said linked cultural, religious, and local references creating an artistic identity that the Iraqi public would be able to understand and to appropriate as their own plastic language.

 Following the 14 July Revolution of 1958, many political and military actions in Iraq tensed and dragged the country into an unstable situation, starting with the uprising of Mosul – leading to a massacre – in 1959 and the coup of the Baath party in 1963.
 The painter was personally affected by these events and was subject to profound anxiety to the extent that he was diagnosed with depression.
 The second phase of Shaker Hassan Al Said corresponded to this phase of isolation when he dived into the tradition of Sufism and philosophical theories from the western culture, such as the existentialist treatises of Jean-Paul Sartre (1905-1980) or Friedrich Nietzsche (1844-1900).
 In 1966, taking the opposite direction from Jewad Selim, he wrote the Contemplative Manifesto (Al-Bayan Al-Ta'amuli), where he defined contemplative art as a 'testament to the beauty and majesty of the universe.'
 A spiritual definition deeply marked by Sufi thought and indicating that the work of art aim to attend perfection, an existing truth through which the Creator is exposed.

 Shaker Hassan Al Said kept on developing his research until 1971 when he founded the theory of 'One Dimension,' which is a philosophy, technique, and style seeking for eternity, al-azal.
 Without a beginning or an end, the work of art is infinite and result from human expression.
 The act of painting itself becomes more central than the subject of a painting as it materializes the choices of the artist.
 Thus, the artist specifically chose the notion of Hurufiyah in his oeuvre; in other words, the importance of experimenting with the Arabic letter in the search for heritage as a significant art form in the Arab-Islamic civilization.
 In 1985, he realized The Number 30, which is indicative of his investigations on the letter intended as a form itself and not an alphabetical sign, inviting the viewer to the contemplation.
 In a free manner, he combined diverse elements, which are letters and numbers, without conveying a proper narrative sense.
 The Latin letters' A' and 'B' written in blue interact with the number '30' written in Arabic in white, in the middle of the composition.
-However, he reconnected with the science of al-fajr from the Islamic period when the Sufi mathematician Ahmad al-Buni (died in 1225) indicated: 'Letters express qualities of materials and numbers reveal secrets they contain.'
+However, he reconnected with the science of al-jafr from the Islamic period when the Sufi mathematician Ahmad al-Buni (died in 1225) indicated: 'Letters express qualities of materials and numbers reveal secrets they contain.'
 Deeply nurtured by the Islamic thought, he explored the curving and straight lines as an endless series of points, meaning the infinity of the surface, which is a full part of the artwork.
 Thus, the letters turn into a path which heads the spectators to the Unity and the Infinity of God.

 In this painting, the rough appearance of the panel and the earthy tones remind a damaged wall on which he partially applied color gradation as if he barely touched the support and gave a spray paint rendering to the whole by leaving the drippings.
 This support became a space that Shaker Hassan Al Said exploited for his experimental process directing him to play on the visible and invisible.
 He consequently established the conception of 'istilham al-sahnah al-jiradiyah' or 'seeking inspiration from or integrating the wall in art.'
 The wall is the limit between the front and the behind, which is shown by the cracks on it.
 The painter traced the letters by digging them, and some parts of the painting seemed to be scratched.
 The cracks emphasize the reliefs and even generate movements from the folds, making the surface living.
 These characteristics transport the viewer into a mystical journey and a contemplative experience.